 What started as a small side project grew exponentially to own a catalogue that includes over 300 articles shipped around the globe.
 The company manufactures all pieces in-house, and thus, they can supply any spare parts you need for your boom pole.
 This means that you can buy yours and continue to use it indefinitely, exchanging spare parts when needed.

 On-Stage is a synonym of reliability, performance, and great craftsmanship at a great price.

 Notable boom pole: MBP700 Microphone Boom Pole (link to check the price at B&H Photo/Video)

-Whether you are doing EFP, ENG, or any other field recording, this lightweight boom pole can fulfill the task at ease.
+Whether you are doing EFP, ENG, or any other field recording, this lightweight boom pole can fulfill the task with ease.

 To begin with, the internal cable extends or retracts, making 89cm or 304cm just as easy to handle.
 Moreover, the end of the cable is coiled so that you can adjust it to any microphone with no added adaptors or extensors.

-Finally, the aluminum body covered with EVA grip and internal spiral shielding weigh only 1 kilogram.
+Finally, the aluminum body covered with EVA grip and internal spiral shielding weighs only 1 kilogram.

-Those in a budget cannot miss the opportunity of getting a good-quality boom pole at a fraction of what the competition offers.
+Those on a budget cannot miss the opportunity of getting a good-quality boom pole at a fraction of what the competition offers.

 Official website: on-stage.com